Pupil Premium funding strategy plan

 - Pupil Premium funding, is additional to the main school funding, is allocated to schools to help address inequalities between children eligible for free school meals (FSM) and those children who are not.
-In 2020/21 Blackheath primary school will receive £223,720 and plan for the barriers and needs of the children, particularly in response to disruption caused due to Covid 19 in the Spring and Summer of the academic year 2019/2020.
+In 2021/22 Blackheath primary school will receive £216,545 and plan for the barriers and needs of the children, particularly in response to disruption caused due to Covid 19 in the previous two academic years alongside additional Government funding for Catch-up.

 Who is entitled to Pupil Premium Funding?

 - Schools are currently given Pupil Premium funding of £1,300 per pupil for those whose families who have registered for FSM or who have been registered for FSM at any point during the past 6 years.
 The children of members of the armed forces are also entitled to this funding.
 In addition, schools receive £1,900 for each pupil who are looked after children who have been looked after continuously for more than six months or have been adopted from care.

 - The key purpose of the Pupil Premium funding is to enable all pupils to reach their full potential.
 Each school may decide how best to use the funding to enable all its pupils to reach age related expectations and are held accountable for how it has been used to support pupils from low income families.
 Details of how Pupil Premium funding is used at Blackheath can be found below.

 - We recognise that barriers to achievement take a variety of forms.
 At Blackheath, we will do whatever it takes to support a child, both in and out of the classroom.
 We use all our resources to ensure that every child has an equal opportunity to become an empowered learner.
 In order to achieve this we offer our children a wide range of opportunities, we always make sure these are accessible for everyone.
 We work with our families and colleagues to make sure everyone has high aspirations for all pupils.